DimiTech/dimitech.github.io/_posts/2019-07-01-choosing-the-right-npm-package.md

 # 9) Contribute!

 The last but not least - **contribute**!

+> If you can't find a package that solves your problem - consider creating it yourself!

 My feeling is that at least 99% of programmers (including myself) are not contributing enough.
 People take open-source (and free) software for granted and don't want to think about the fact that there are other humans working hard on it for little or no gains at all.

 I think that every mid to senior level programmer should contribute to their ecosystems of choice!
 This is a very bold statement but **contribution** is not only writing